 In a plain language, these detractors wish him dead—as if his death will end all the calamity they face in life!

+The challenges facing him are not in question.
 We know what the government has been able to accomplish and where it falls short.

 High on the list of its positive accomplishments is infrastructural development, even if the pace is not as fast as one would expect.